-This regional review plan may be used to cover implementation products.
+This Regional Review Plan Model may be used to cover implementation products.
 Following the format of the Regional Review Plan Model, the project review plan may be modified to incorporate information for the review of the design and implementation phases of the project.